ISISComputingGroup/ibex_developers_manual/MercuryiTC-Enhanced-Cryostat-Control.md

 - Makes the IOC more testable (not requiring a restart of the IOC in the IOCTestFramework to switch modes)
 - Enables switching between modes without reloading config

-## Temperature cutoff
+## Temperature cut-off

 There will need to be two modes of operation, one at high temperatures which uses a lookup table and one at low temperatures which would set a constant pressure.
-We define high temperatures as any temperature above a user-defined cutoff point, and low temperatures as anything below it.
-This cutoff point should persist (using autosave) and default to 5 Kelvin.
+We define high temperatures as any temperature above a user-defined cut-off point, and low temperatures as anything below it.
+This cut-off point should persist (using autosave) and default to 5 Kelvin.

 ### Low-temperature operation

 Another problem with the MercuryiTCs is that when in automated needle valve control at a temperature of less than 5 Kelvin the needle valve is fully opened, which is not optimal for temperature control.
-When operating below the cutoff temperature our automated pressure control should set the pressure to a user-defined constant pressure value.
+When operating below the cut-off temperature our automated pressure control should set the pressure to a user-defined constant pressure value.
 This constant pressure value should persist (using autosave) and default to 5 mbar.

 ### High-temperature operation

-When operating above the cutoff temperature the MERCURY_ITC IOC should use a lookup table to decide what to set the pressure setpoint to.
+When operating above the cut-off temperature the MERCURY_ITC IOC should use a lookup table to decide what to set the pressure setpoint to.
 There should be a reasonable default lookup table in the common configs area, but a user should be able to set their own lookup table stored in the instruments config area.
 The lookup table is a key-value pair.
 The key is the difference between the temperature and the temperature setpoint.
 The value is the pressure setpoint to set when the temperature - temperature setpoint is within the range of the values given key.

 ### Operation delay